wp-plugins/dynamic-featured-image/readme.txt

 iv.
 [Resetting the plugins folder](http://www.google.com/url?q=http%3A%2F%2Fcodex.wordpress.org%2FFAQ_Troubleshooting%23How_to_deactivate_all_plugins_when_not_able_to_access_the_administrative_menus.3F&sa=D&sntz=1&usg=AFQjCNFaei9nyiMZe2yZQUBBA_MghJ-Wxw) by FTP or PhpMyAdmin.
 Sometimes, an apparently inactive plugin can still cause problems.

 = 2.
 There is no additional image on the page when I save it or publish it? = This happens when there is any problem in saving you post or page properly.
-For example if you try to save or publish the post without the post title the featured images may not be saved properly.
+For example, if you try to save or publish the post without the post title the featured images may not be saved properly.

 = 3.
 Can i set the image from remote url? =
+If you need to add images from the remote url you need to switch back to ver.
+2.0.2 .
+There is no such feature in ver.
+3.0.0 and above.

-Yes, from ver.
-2.0.0 you can now add images from the remote url.
-However the helper functions may not work properly.
+Note: If you are using remote url to use the feature image, the helper functions may not work properly.
-Alt, caption and title attribute for these images cannot be retrieved using helper functions for now. `NULL` is returned instead.
+Alt, caption and title attribute for these images cannot be retrieved using helper functions. `NULL` is returned instead.

 = 4.
-I am seeing a broken image icon when setting the second feature image? = Some plugins like `Regenerate Thumbnails` changes the default image format in media uploader from `File URL` to `Attachment Post URL`.
+I am seeing a broken image icon when setting the second feature image? [for ver. <= 2.0.2] = Some plugins like `Regenerate Thumbnails` changes the default image format in media uploader from `File URL` to `Attachment Post URL`.
 Make sure you click on `File URL` under `Link URL` section before clicking `Insert Into Post`.